ministryofjustice/security-guidance/docs/authentication.md

 IP addresses access control lists \(and/or techniques such as HTTP basic authentication\) should be used to restrict access to non-production systems you do not wish general users to access.

 H/T [https://medium.com/@joelgsamuel/ip-address-access-control-lists-are-not-as-great-as-you-think-they-are-4176b7d68f20](https://medium.com/@joelgsamuel/ip-address-access-control-lists-are-not-as-great-as-you-think-they-are-4176b7d68f20)

-## Feedback

-> If you have any questions or comments about this guidance, such as suggestions for improvements, please contact: [itpolicycontent@digital.justice.gov.uk](mailto:itpolicycontent@digital.justice.gov.uk).